Eric Niquette UI, UX, Accessibility

 <a href="mailto:eric@niquette.ca">Send me an email</a>

-The generic <button> is an interactive element that actives when clicked, tapped, or otherwise triggered by an action.
-On its own, it does not perform any function and must be linked to a programmed action such as toggling content or generating a modal window.
+The <button> is an interactive element that activates when clicked, tapped, or triggered by another action.
+By itself, it doesn't perform any function.
+It needs to be connected to a programmed action, like toggling content or opening a modal window.

 <button onclick="myFunction();">Run my function</button>

-The input button element <input type="button"> is intended for use in the context of a form.
-Examples of form button functions include saving, submitting, and clearing inputs, as well as performing other data-processing functions.
+The <input type="button"> element is designed for use within forms.
+Common functions include saving, submitting, clearing inputs, or handling other data-processing tasks.

 <form>